Applications for Winter Renter Researchers are now closed. We have begun reviewing applications and will be in touch with all applicants soon.

-We're looking for 'Renter Researchers' to sign up to track the temperature in your home over summer.
+We're looking for 'Renter Researchers' to sign up to track the temperature in your home over winter.
 We'll use data and input from Renter Researchers to document the impact of substandard homes on renters, getting this evidence into the media and in front of decision-makers.
 This is part of the 'Healthy Homes for Renters' project and will help to build political support for minimum energy efficiency standards for rental properties.

 Here's how it works: